Lidcombe Oval

+The infield is used mainly for NSW Cup Rugby League matches.
+Since 2023 there have been seven matches per season scheduled for Lidcombe Oval.

 Ground & Track Use

 Rugby League

 In the NSWRL competition, the ground was home of the Western Suburbs Magpies rugby league team from 1967 to 1986, before the club moved to Campbelltown Stadium in 1987.
 The attendance record for the ground is 21,015, set in 1978 for a club match between Wests and local rival Parramatta.
 The Magpies moved from the ground after the 1986 NSWRL season to Campbelltown Stadium due to deteriorating quality of the facilities at the ground as well as a chance to claim a vast amount of junior rugby league players in the south-western suburbs.
 The final ever first grade game to be played at Lidcombe Oval was on 31 August 1986 between Western Suburbs and Easts.
 Easts won the match 8–6 in front of 7,375 people.

 Today, Lidcombe Oval was used as the home ground of the Auburn Warriors up until the end of 2018 before the club was dissolved.
 The Western Suburbs Magpies for the last 3–4 seasons have played 1–2 home games a year at the ground as part of the "Return to Lidcombe' celebrations.

 In 2017, Western Suburbs played against St Mary's in both the Sydney Shield and Ron Massey Cup matches at the ground to honor their connection with Lidcombe Oval.

 On 26 May 2018, Western Suburbs played against Newtown in the "Return to Lidcombe" match.
 Newtown came from 18 points down in the second half to defeat Wests 23–22.

 In March 2019, Lidcombe Oval hosted 2 Canterbury Cup NSW matches that featured fellow foundation clubs Newtown and North Sydney.
 Both games were broadcast live on Channel 9.

 In November 2020, Western Suburbs announced that they would be returning to the ground more frequently in 2021, which included using the oval as their primary home ground as opposed to Campbelltown Stadium.

+The Grandstand at Lidcombe Oval was named after Western Suburbs legend Tommy Raudonikis in 2022.